 Supporting documentationMake sure you have all your supporting documents scanned and ready to upload with your online application.
 All documents should be in English, or sent with certified translations into English.
-Without copies of the required documents we will be unable to make you an offer.

 Required documents include:

-- evidence of English language proficiency
+- evidence of your English language proficiency, if you have it

 Step 3 we process your application